Home SEO Tools FAQs Guest post Contact Donate

 Create Dropdown menu for Labels widget

-Regain control of your sidebar, shrink the widget -by converting it into a dropdown (or is it a pulldown?) menu.
-Your labels widget size will be reduced to just one line!
-And only expand into a full list when you click it.
+Fortunately you can prevent that from happening by converting the widget into a a dropdown (or is it a pulldown?) menu.
+Your labels widget will be reduced to just one line!
+And it only expands into a full list when you click it.

 Now let’s make the dropdown:

-1. Go to Dashboard > Design > Edit HTML.
+1. Go to Template > Edit HTML > Proceed (old UI: Dashboard > Design > Edit HTML).

 2. Back up your template.

-3. Make sure you DO NOT tick the Expand Widget Templates checkbox.
+3. Make sure you DO NOT check the Expand Widget Templates checkbox.

 4. Look for the following lines in your HTML code: